arturandre/oracle-of-baseball/README.md

 Este projeto contém 3 etapas e pode ser iniciado a partir de qualquer uma delas:

-1. [A estrutura do site](#A estrutura do site) - Para iniciar o processo de raspagem é preciso conhecer a estrutura interna das páginas do site alvo.
+1. [A estrutura do site](#a-estrutura-do-site) - Para iniciar o processo de raspagem é preciso conhecer a estrutura interna das páginas do site alvo.
 Uma vez que o site alvo tenha sido análisado podemos desenvolver scripts de javascript para facilitar o processo de raspagem.

-2. [A raspagem](#A raspagem) - Usando o pyppeteer iremos acessar a página [BASEBALL REFERENCE](https://www.baseball-reference.com/) usando python e injetar os scrips de javascript desenvolvidos na etapa anterior.
+2. [A raspagem](#a-raspagem) - Usando o pyppeteer iremos acessar a página [BASEBALL REFERENCE](https://www.baseball-reference.com/) usando python e injetar os scrips de javascript desenvolvidos na etapa anterior.
 Através da comunicação entre o script de python com a página alvo, facilitada pelo script de javascript injetado, podemos começar a coletar os dados diretamente do HTML da página alvo.
 Os dados coletados então são armazenados em arquivos .json que serão usados na próxima etapa para formar um grafo de jogadores e times de baseball.

-3. [O oráculo de baseball](#O oráculo de baseball) - Usando o banco de dados orientado a grafos [neo4j](https://neo4j.com/) iremos construir um grafo a partir dos arquivos .json coletados na etapa anterior, onde cada jogador será ligado por uma aresta a cada um dos times em que ele jogou.
+3. [O oráculo de baseball](#o-oráculo-de-baseball) - Usando o banco de dados orientado a grafos [neo4j](https://neo4j.com/) iremos construir um grafo a partir dos arquivos .json coletados na etapa anterior, onde cada jogador será ligado por uma aresta a cada um dos times em que ele jogou.
 Dois jogadores ligados a um mesmo time terão uma aresta os conectando.
 O menor caminho entre dois jogadores será então a distância entre os jogadores no grafo.

-##A estrutura do site
+## A estrutura do site

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

-##A raspagem
+## A raspagem

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

-##O oráculo de baseball
+## O oráculo de baseball

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a

+a